quil/sketchbook-template/resources/quil/sketchbook_cljs/root/README.md

 ## Usage

-To compile and view the default sketch with the [ClojureScript](https://clojurescript.org/guides/quick-start) compiler:
+To compile and view the default rotating-ball sketch with the [ClojureScript](https://clojurescript.org/guides/quick-start) compiler:

     $ clojure -M:cljs-repl